 - Cacheu – This area is low-lying coastal region with many rivers, swamps and rain forests.
 It has a hot tropical climate with the two seasons: wet and dry.
 There’s more rainfall the closer you are to the coast, with up to 300 centimetres.

 - Bafatá – It’s the second largest city in Guinea-Bissau.
 It has the same average temperature range as the rest of the country with similar wet and dry seasons.
-Think around 26 to 29 degrees for temperatures and an average rainfall of 100 centimetres.
+Think 25 to 30 for temperatures and an average rainfall of 100 centimetres.

 There are no travel warnings for Guinea-Bissau.
 But, there is a high crime rate and lack of law enforcement resources.